DaveBben/map-proxy-for-llama.cpp/README.md

 This was a rapid weekend project, and as such, there are several areas for improvement:

 1. Only the `/v1/chat/completions` endpoint is currently supported.
-2. Only MCP tools are exposed to the LLM; no other tool types are supported.
+2. Only MCP tools are exposed to the LLM; no other types are supported.
 3. Streaming support is not yet implemented.

 ---